-An act to amend Section 972.1 of, and to add Section 972.3 to, the Military and Veterans Code, relating to veterans, making an appropriation therefor, and declaring the urgency thereof, to take effect immediately.
+An act to amend Section 972.1 of, and to add Section 972.3 to, repeal and add Section 972.1 of the Military and Veterans Code, relating to veterans, making an appropriation therefor, and declaring the urgency thereof, to take effect immediately. veterans.